oac-tree/oac-tree/doc/instruction.rst

   The instruction's execution finished successfully.

 FAILURE
   The instruction's execution finished with a failure.
+Note that `FAILURE` is not meant to carry a negative connotation and simply means that the expected result has not been achieved.
+For example, an instruction waiting for a certain condition with a timeout will typically report `FAILURE` if the timeout expires before reaching the condition.

 Execution Logic
 ---------------